-1. - turning und Handwork.
+1. Drawing and Handwork.
 Required on the

 two-year Primary Intermediate-Grammar

 Rural and Art Curricula 4 quarter hours

 2. Freehand Drawing and Perspective 4 quarter hours

 3. Color.
 Color Theories 4 quarter hours

 4. Design 1.
-Principles of design and ap- AT ANY
+Principles of design and ap-

 plication 4 quarter hours

 5. Still Life and Landscape.
 The course

 deals with the study of composition in

 black and white and color 4 quarter hours

-6.
+6. Poster and Lettering.
+Prerequisite, 1, 2,

 and 3 4 quarter hours

-7. 1
+7. Painting.
+In Oil and Water Color of Still

 Life and Landscape 4 quarter hours

-8. quarter nour
+8. Interior Decoration, House Planning and

 Landscape Gardening 4 quarter hours

 9. Design 2.
-Applied to Block Printing, - quarter nours
+Applied to Block Printing,

-D in a september of Diock Timenig,

-Batik, Copper and Leather.....
-4 quarter hours
+Batik, Copper and Leather 4 quarter hours